LibEMG/libemg/docs/source/documentation/introduction/intro_doc.md

 Welcome to the LibEMG user guide.
-This section (1) introduces EMG as an interaction technique, (2) explores the main components of the EMG pipeline, and (3) explains LibEMG's role in enabling these steps for developing robust real-time interactions and performing state-of-the-art offline analyses.
+This section (1) introduces EMG as an interaction technique, (2) explores the main components of LibEMG's pipeline, and (3) highlights LibEMG's role in enabling the development of robust real-time interactions and performing offline analyses.

-# EMG-Based Interactions
+# Myoelectric Control
-Electromyography (EMG)-based control is beginning to garner increased attention as an interaction technique for hands-free input as it enables subtle, intuitive, and "always-available" control.
+Myoelectric control, the control of a device through muscular inputs, is beginning to garner increased attention as an interaction technique for hands-free input as it enables subtle, intuitive, and "always-available" control.
 By placing surface electrodes directly on the skin (i.e., surface EMG), the electrical signals produced during muscular contractions, can be recorded, processed, and passed to machine learning algorithms.
 These muscle-based inputs can be classified and converted to interactive commands, enabling numerous hands-free interactive experiences.

-EMG-based input has been primarily limited in its use for prosthesis control (i.e., enabling amputees to control a prosthetic limb).
-The inherent complexities of this technology have resulted in control schemes developed for general-purpose use lacking the robustness and intuitiveness required for realistic real-world viability.
+Myoelectric control has been primarily limited in its use for prosthesis control (i.e., enabling amputees to control a prosthetic limb), in part, due to the inherent challenges associated with designing and developing control systems.
 LibEMG leans on the work done by the prosthetics community to jump-start the robust exploration of EMG as a reliable interaction technique for HCI researchers to explore.
-Moving forward, we hope this library serves as a starting point for unlocking the possibilities of EMG-based input beyond what is currently imaginable.
+Moving forward, this library should serve as a starting point for unlocking the possibilities of EMG-based input beyond what is currently possible.

 # Modules
 As displayed in Figure 1, LibEMG consists of six main modules.
 Although many of these modules can stand independently from the others (e.g., the Feature Extraction module can be used on any dataset), they work sequentially to make up the core EMG pipeline.
-This pipeline comes directly from the prosthetics community.
+This pipeline is directly inspired from prosthetics research.

 ![alt text](core_modules.png)
 <center> <p> Figure 1: Diagram of LibEMG's Core Modules.
 Dashed lines represent modules that are optional to implement.</p> </center>